otorugo/ManagApp/README.md

+# Managapp

-# This is a project from a Udemy Course about Android
+- This is a project from a Udemy Course of Android

 ## Current State App Screenshot